 Introduction

 The lockdown has brought to light a crucial component of the Indian economy: its migrant and circulating workforce (Breman 2020; Srivastava 2020).
 Another aspect of the Indian economy, largely underestimated and whose consequences are nevertheless essential, concerns household indebtedness.
 As in other emerging countries, economic growth in India over the last two decades has been built on a sharp increase in household debt.
-Whether decision-makers, academics or activists, the rise in debt has never been a real source of concern, probably because official statistics significantly underestimate the amount of household debt, and because until now, growth prospects have suggested good repayment capacities.
+Apart from farmers, in India the rise in household debt has never been a real source of concern, whether decision-makers, academics or activists, probably because official statistics significantly underestimate the amount of household debt, and because until now, growth prospects have suggested good repayment capacities.
 The current crisis reveals the fragility of household debt.

 The rise in household debt, in India and other parts of the Global South, is the outcome of several factors (Servet and Saiag 2013; UN 2020).
 Low and irregular real incomes are one such factor, given the persistence of informal and vulnerable employment (Harriss-White 2020).
 In various sectors, debt, in the form of a wage advance, is a method of regulating the workforce and acts as a kind of contract (Breman 2007; Guérin 2013).
 Expenses are meanwhile increasing.
 Self-consumption, long a pillar of food security for rural families, has declined sharply over the last decades.
 Access to basic services such as water, electricity, housing and healthcare are becoming increasingly commodified (Greene and Morvant-Roux 2020).
 There has been an explosion of private provision of education, including among poor households seeking a better future for their children.
 The depletion of certain natural resources and of hitherto free common goods (drying up of groundwater, the disappearance of forest areas or restricted access to them, etc.) is causing substantial loss of earnings or additional expenses.
 The adoption of urban lifestyles has led to a considerable increase in the supply of new goods, both identity and functional in nature.
 This is the case of mobile phones, but also household appliances, computers, internet access, motor vehicles (motorcycles or cars).